 When we get the opportunity to sit down with a star student, we like to ask what tips they can share about their exam preparation habits.
-Yuki tells us that she believes organisation is extremely important.
+Yumi tells us that she believes organisation is extremely important.
 She recommends setting out a study timetable and really focusing on one subject at a time.
 It is a lot more productive to hone in on one subject and study it thoroughly than to bounce from subject to subject.
 By focusing on one subject, you can really get into the material.
 If you keep chopping and changing, your brain has to constantly switch gears and you may not retain the information as well.
-Yuki’s advice is excellent and we recommend students preparing for their exams take note.
+Yumi’s advice is excellent and we recommend students preparing for their exams take note.

-Yuki wants to help inspire other students the way her teachers inspire her, and she wants to help educate and share knowledge with others.
+Yumi wants to help inspire other students the way her teachers inspire her, and she wants to help educate and share knowledge with others.
 She believes her classes at ME Education are helping to prepare her for her chosen career.
 They are teaching her the course material as well as allowing her to learn by example, by watching the way great teachers conduct themselves in a classroom.
 She wants to be just like her class teacher, Ms. Julie.

-Yuki values her place here at ME Education as much as we value having her as a student.
+Yumi values her place here at ME Education as much as we value having her as a student.
 She feels other students would benefit greatly from being in this environment and offers her advice to students who are considering joining.

 “Join us here because this school can help improve your performance in so many ways, just like it is helping me and my siblings.”

-We asked Yuki, what does she like most about English Literature?
+We asked Yumi, what does she like most about English Literature?
 She said reading the books and learning through storytelling.
 She likes exploring the social and cultural context of the books, and has found that her language skills, spoken and written, have improved.
 She considers English Literature another form of creativity.